budh333/UnSilence_VOC/README.md

 ### Organization
-Examples: Vereenigde Oost Indische Compagnie, Lutherse Kerk Organizations refer to companies, schools, universities but also the branches of the church.
-In case the proper name of the organization is mentioned, please annotate that as well.
+Organizations refer to companies, schools, universities but also the branches of the church.
+In case the proper name of the organization is mentioned, that is annotated as well.

+Organizations have an attribute: **beneficiary**.

+Consider this frequent example:

 ### Place